nabruna/nabruna/README.md

-- 👋 Hi, I’m @nanellide and I think this is a cute file, so I'm working with this!
+- 👋 Hi, I’m @nanellide and I'm looking forward to becoming a front-end developer.
 - 👀 I’m interested in literature and games.
 Come talk to me about greek mythology and theatre anytime!
-- 🌱 I’m currently learning python and javascript.
-I love one and hate the other, guess which.
+- 🌱 I’m currently learning Python, Javascript, and Angular!
 - 💞️ I’m not looking to collaborate on anything for the moment, busy schedule.
 - 📫 Reach me via my lurking twitter @nanellide.